Sequential Choices, Option Values, and the Returns to Education: Model

-Individuals' skill endowments $\bm{e}$ and their level of ability are the two sources of persistent heterogeneity in this model.
+Individuals' ability and latent type are the two sources of persistent heterogeneity in this model.
+As noted above, we allow all model parameters to vary across three ability groups and further let individuals' alternative-specific skill endowments $\bm{e}$ to vary by their latent type.
 All remaining differences in life-cycle decisions result from differences in the transitory shocks $\bm{\epsilon}_t$ over time.
-Thus, our setup allows for learning-by-doing \citep{Altug.1998}.
-In each period, individuals can increase their stock of human capital $(k_t, \bm{h_t})$ by either working in the labor market or enrolling in school.
-However, we only incorporate individuals learning about themselves in a limited fashion \citep{Miller.1984}.
+In each period, individuals can increase their stock of human capital $(\bm{k_t}, \bm{h_t})$ by either working in the labor market or enrolling in school.
 From the beginning, individuals are aware of their level of ability and alternative-specific skill endowments $\bm{e}$.
 They only learn about the realizations of shocks $\bm{\epsilon_t}$ at the beginning of each period.
-As the shocks are distributed independently over time, individuals do not update their prior beliefs about their productivity or alternative-specific tastes \citep{Arcidiacono.2004, Arcidiacono.2016}.\\
+As the shocks are distributed independently over time, individuals do not update their prior beliefs about their productivity or alternative-specific tastes (see, e.g, \cite{Arcidiacono.2004}; \cite{Arcidiacono.2016}).\\

 Previous research on the determinants of life-cycle wages and schooling decisions \citep{Keane.1997,Meghir.2011} informs our specification of the immediate utility functions.
-We specify the wage component $w(\cdot) = r\, x(\cdot)$ in the immediate utility from working as the product of the market-equilibrium rental price $r$ and a skill level $x(\cdot)$.
-The skill level $x(\cdot)$ is determined by a skill production function, which includes a deterministic component $\Gamma(\cdot)$ and a multiplicative stochastic productivity shock $\epsilon_{W,t}$, as follows:
+We specify the wage component $w_a(\cdot) = r\, x_a(\cdot)$ in the immediate utility from working as the product of the market-equilibrium rental price $r$ and a sector-specific skill level $x_a(\cdot)$ for $a \in \{PU, PR, S\}$.
+The skill level is determined by a skill production function, which includes a deterministic component $\Gamma_a(\cdot)$ and a multiplicative stochastic productivity shock $\epsilon_{a,t}$, as follows:

 The specification above leads to a standard logarithmic wage equation in which the constant term is the skill rental price $\ln(r)$ and wages follow a log-normal distribution.
-Equation (\ref{Skill production function}) shows the parametrization of the deterministic component $\Gamma(\cdot)$ of the skill production function:
+Equation (\ref{Skill production function}) shows the parametrization of the deterministic component $\Gamma_a(\cdot)$ of the skill production function: